Tggl/tggl-doc/docs/developers/sdks/node.md

 >('API_KEY_TWO')
 ```

-The SDK also export some helper types if needed:
+The SDK also exports some helper types if needed:
 ```typescript
 import { TgglFlagSlug, TgglFlagValue, TgglFlags } from 'tggl-client'